Post

 • Ability to choose from predefined skins

-• Although I later discovered the Chirpy theme with a more elegant design that I liked better and switched to it, considering it’s a rather technical blog anyway, it was decent enough to use with its clean design, even if not particularly pretty.
+• Although I later discovered the Chirpy theme which has a more appealing design and switched to it, considering it’s an engineering blog anyway, Minimal Mistakes had a clean design that was decent enough to use, even if not particularly pretty.

 • Github Repo: https://github.com/cotes2020/jekyll-theme-chirpy/